Scholarships and Financial Aid

 Catholic School Endowment Fund

 Bishop’s Annual Appeal: Available to 10th, 11th, and 12th grade students.
 Candidates chosen based on grade point average as well as family financial need.
-FACTS financial aid application is required.
+Financial aid application is required.

 Bishop’s Scholarship: Application is completed during a student’s 8th grade year at a partner school of Marian Catholic High School.
 Amount varies.
 Award is based on academics, extra-curricular activities, and parish/community/school involvement.
 Please speak to your school’s Principal for application and requirements.

 Bridge Educational Foundation Scholarship: Bridge is an independent non-profit that provides both EITC and OSTC to Pennsylvania families.
 Application information can be obtained from the MCHS Finance Department.
 Based on income and requires volunteer hours.
-FACTS financial aid application is required.
+Financial aid application is required.

 Marie M. Campbell Scholarship Fund: A charitable endowment fund managed by the Schuylkill Area Community Foundation.
 Distributions from the fund are split between Marian Catholic and Nativity B.V.M.
 High School at the request of the Campbell family.

-No application required, however a FACTS application is required to be eligible for this scholarship.
+No application required, however a financial aid application is required to be eligible for this scholarship.
 Income based.

 Daniel F. Guinan, Jr. Memorial Scholarship: Available to any Marian Catholic student that attends St. Richard’s of Barnesville or